 According to his website, Pistorius is an ambassador for the Mineseeker Foundation, a non-profit organization that works to clear landmines worldwide.

 When asked about his thoughts on being a role model, Pistorius told CNN before the shooting: "I think it's a massive blessing.

 "Obviously, being an international sportsman, there's a lot of responsibility that comes with that.
 So having to remember that there are kids out there, especially, that look up to you is definitely something that you need to keep at the back of your mind."

 Pistorius has more than 300,000 followers on Twitter, tens of thousands of whom added in the days since his arrest last year.
-The background image on his Twitter page -- a Nike advertising campaign from 2011 with the tagline "I am the bullet in the chamber" -- hasn't changed.
-His account laid dormant for a year until the anniversary of Steenkamp's death, when he tweeted a link to "a few words from my heart" on his website.
+His account laid dormant for a year until the anniversary of Steenkamp's death in February, when he tweeted a link to "a few words from my heart" on his website.